TribeMedia/loopback-example-recipes/docs/model-recipes.md

 Fortunately, LoopBack can discover a model definition from existing systems such as relational databases or JSON documents.

-## Part 3: Model Discovery with Relational Databases
+## Part 3: Model discovery with relational databases

 > I have data in an Orcale database.
 Can LoopBack figure out the models and expose them as APIs to my mobile applications?

 LoopBack makes it surprisingly simple to create models from existing data, as illustrated below for an Oracle database.
-First, the code sets up the Oracle data source and then it calls `discoverAndBuildModels()` to create models from the database tables.
-The 'association' option is set to true so that the discovery follows primary/foreign key relations.
+First, the code sets up the Oracle data source.
+Then the call to `discoverAndBuildModels()` creates models from the database tables with the `associations` option set to true so the discovery follows primary/foreign key relations.

 ````javascript